helxplatform/cnpg-mcp/README.md

 Delete the old-test-cluster with confirmation
 ```

 **Warning:** This is a DESTRUCTIVE operation that permanently removes the cluster and all its data.
+The tool will report how many secrets were cleaned up.

 ### Role/User Management